powerflo/files_autorename/README.md

 # AutoRename

-AutoRename is a Nextcloud app that automatically renames and organizes newly added or moved files based on user-defined rules.
+**AutoRename** is a Nextcloud app that automatically renames and organizes files based on user-defined rules.

-## How It Works
+## Overview

-- Place a `.rename.conf` file in a folder to define renaming rules.
-- When files are uploaded or moved into that folder, the rules will be applied during the next background job.
-- If the new name includes subfolders (e.g. `subfolder/new_name`), the file will also be moved.
+AutoRename processes files when they are **uploaded**, **moved**, or **renamed** in a folder containing a `.rename.conf` file.
+Rules in this file use **regular expressions (regex)** to match file names and define how they should be renamed or moved.
+These rules are applied during the next background job.

 ### Key Features

-✅ Define powerful renaming and moving rules using regular expressions
+- 📝 Define renaming rules using powerful regular expressions.
-✅ Use placeholders to insert metadata (e.g. current date, file modification time, EXIF data) in filenames
+- 📂 Move files to subfolders specified in the new name (e.g., subfolder/new_name).
+- 📅 Insert metadata like dates, EXIF data, or file modification times into filenames.
-✅ Transform (parts of) filenames to uppercase or lowercase
+- 🔄 Transform filenames to uppercase or lowercase.

 ## Installation

 1. Install [AutoRename via the Nextcloud App Store](https://apps.nextcloud.com/apps/files_autorename) or manually place the app in the `apps-extra/` directory.
-2. Enable the app in the Nextcloud admin panel.
+2. Enable the app in the Nextcloud admin panel under Settings > Apps.
 3. Ensure background jobs (cron) are configured for Nextcloud.

 ## Configuration